ehis0075/Mountain-Bike-Race-Results-Tracker-App/README.md

 # Mountain Bike Race Results Tracker Application
 This is a Spring Boot application designed to track and manage mountain bike race results.
-It stores information on riders, races, and race results, and provides several reports such as the top 3 fastest riders, riders who did not finish, and weather conditions during the race using a public API.
+It stores information on riders, races, and race results, and provides several reports such as the top 3 fastest riders, top 3 race results, riders who did not finish, and weather conditions during the race using a public API.

 ## Requirements